-The valuation was based on as existing use basis and on direct comparison method by comparison of transactions of comparable properties in the vicinity adjusted for factors such as size, location and condition.
+The property is located at 10 UBI Crescent, #04-49 Lobby C, Ubi Techpark, Singapore 408564.
+The property is valued by the directors at \$\$950,000 based on an existing use basis and on direct comparison method by comparison of transactions of comparable properties in the vicinity adjusted for factors such as size, location and condition.